erkkah/git-private/README.md

 Note that:

+* the `keyfile` is used to identify **you** while the `pubfile` is the public key being added
+  * when the first key is added, the keyfile and pubfile belong to the same pair
 * the original file, `apikeys.json` is added to `.gitignore` automatically and is not commited
 * the `git-private` state lives in `.gitprivate/`
 * the `hide` command encrypts all files tracked by `git-private`
 * a user's private key should ***never*** be added to the git repo!

+## Private key configuration

+To avoid having to specify the private key file on the command line, use one of these environment variables instead:

+* `GIT_PRIVATE_KEY`="private key data"
+* `GIT_PRIVATE_KEYFILE`="path to private key file"

 ## Hiding files